vpaeder/telinkpp/README.md

 # Usage of C++ classes
 At the moment I didn't write a compilation script to produce a library.
 Therefore one must take care of including the header and the cxx file in one's own source tree.
-For details on class methods and features, see documentation in files (one can use doxygen to produce documentation files, if wished).
+For details on class methods and features, see documentation in doc folder.

 # Usage of example program
 ` $ sudo ./telink_test`